elb3k/zang/README.md

 Uzbek Rust is fully compatible with English-Rust, so you can mix both at your convenience.

-Here's an example of what can be achieved with Rouille:

 ### Examples

 See the [examples](./examples/src/main.rs) to get a rough sense of the whole